HomeSTM32 TutorialsSTM32 UART SeriesSTM32 UART Part 2 – Transmit using DMA & Interrupt

 To solve this issue, the data needs to be transmitted in the background while the CPU can process other tasks.
 This is why we use interrupt or DMA in the first place.

-Using Interrupt
+Using UART Interrupt to transmit Data

 Interrupt can be used to send the data to the UART in the background.
 While the transmission is taking place, the CPU can process other tasks as well.
 Note that even the data transmission takes place in the background, the data is still transmitted by the CPU, so it still puts the load on the CPU.